 Prevention

 As they say, the best offense is a good defense.
-When it comes to healthy ear care, this translates to keeping the area around the ears clean and under control.
+When it comes to healthy ear care, this translates to keeping the area around the pet’s ears clean and under control.

 Trimming excess hair near the ears ensures airflow to the ear canal, allowing built up moisture to dry quicker.
 For those pups that love to swim, drying agents may help to soak up leftover water to avoid swimmer’s ear symptoms.